Hong Kong’s coronavirus testing drive tests negative for popularity

 But prominent activists like Joshua Wong and a pro-democracy union of medical workers called on Hong Kongers to boycott the campaign, saying it endangered public safety.

-By Tuesday afternoon, any the takeup of testing appeared to have faded.
+By Tuesday afternoon, any takeup of the testing appeared to have faded.
 Lines that had formed earlier at some collection centers had disappeared, even in downtown Hong Kong where sample collection sites were desolate.
 Staff stared curiously through face visors and glass doors at the empty street.

 Outside City Hall, one of the collection sites, a line of metal barriers arced around the building, enclosing signs pointing toward the testing center, in anticipation of a multitude that had failed to materialize.